microsoft/fluentui/packages/office-ui-fabric-react/src/components/Rating/docs/RatingDonts.md

-- Don’t use the rating component for data that has a continuous range, such as the brightness of a photo.
-Instead, use a slider.
+- Don’t use the rating component for data that has a continuous range.